dalanicolai/gnome-tracker-extension/README.md

 If you really want the **optimal PDF and calibre experience** (at least on linux and mac) then you should try out [Spac(Emacs)](https://develop.spacemacs.org/#) with the [PDF layer](https://develop.spacemacs.org/layers/+readers/pdf/README.html) (or [PDF-tools package](https://github.com/politza/pdf-tools)) in addition with the [calibre-layer](https://github.com/dalanicolai/calibre-layer) (or [calibredb package](https://github.com/chenyanming/calibredb.el)).

+(For vim users...
+I find Spacemacs provides an even better (or more awesome) vim than vim itself... you should really check it out.)

 ## Installation

 Add the plugin via the extension menu in the ulauncher settings using the URL: https://github.com/dalanicolai/gnome-tracker-extension